 This might sound appealing to you, particularly if your feelings of depression includes suicidal thoughts or severe apathy.
 Remember, medications don’t always work, and this Triple Chronotherapy is free and easy to try, so it gets my gold stamp of approval.

 A 2009 study evaluated how well chronotherapy worked on a group of 49 bipolar patients, who were randomized into two groups, one that received chronotherapy in addition to their antipsychotic or psychotropic medications, and another group that received only medication.
-The chronotherapy group experienced significant reduction in their symptoms in only 48 hours!
+The chronotherapy group experienced a significant reduction in their symptoms in only 48 hours!
 Even more remarkable, they noted positive results that lingered for up to 7 solid weeks.
 Remember, it’s free and easy to try.

 We all know that regular exercise can boost mood.
 But pulling an all-nighter is so powerful that it might even be more effective than sweating.
 Another 2015 study randomized 75 depressed patients into two groups—some took the antidepressant duloxetine with chronotherapy, and the others took duloxetine with exercise.
 After 29 weeks, nearly 62 percent of the chronotherapy group experienced a remission of their depression that lasted for the entire duration of the study, while only nearly 38 percent of the exercise group did!
 (That being said, exercise is fabulous for other aspects of your physical health, too, so please don’t interpret this article as me telling you to stay on the couch!)

 You should discuss this with your practitioners-in-the-know, as well as your family.
-If you feel like you have depression or SAD, please remember there is hope and that chronotherapy or wake therapy could have a positive impact for you.
+If you feel like you have depression or SAD, please remember there is hope and that chronotherapy or wake therapy could have a positive impact on you.
 I’ll also put together another article soon about antioxidants, and their impact on mood.